-It is a historical pigment having been identified on ancient Egyptian objects and paintings from the thirty-first to the sixth century B.C.
+It is a historical pigment identified on ancient Egyptian objects and paintings from the thirty-first to the sixth century B.C.
 It is mentioned in Greek and Roman literary sources.
 The Hellenistic Leyden papyrus described its use for late Egyptian painting, as does the Mappae Clavicula for early medieval painting.
 The pigment has been described in various other medieval manuscripts dating from the 12th to the 15th centuries.

 Permanence and Compatibility

-Early authorities usually described orpiment as fading readily, or at least to some degree on exposure to light.
+Early authorities usually described orpiment as fading readily, or at least to some degree, on exposure to light.
 It is said to be incompatible with lead- or copper-containing pigments.
 Molart studied the mechanisms of deterioration in orpiment.
-Several medieval painting guides do not recommend mixing orpiment with lead white, red lead or verdigris.
+Several medieval painting guides do not recommend mixing orpiment with lead white, red lead, or verdigris.
 However, it must also be noted that it has been identified in paintings mixed with indigo, red iron oxide, azurite, Prussian blue, green bice (artificial malachite), and bice (smalt).
-It cannot be applied to wet plaster, and hence is not recommended in wet fresco painting techniques.
+It cannot be applied to wet plaster and hence is not recommended in wet fresco painting techniques.